Workforce Analytics: Benefits, Metrics & Examples

 Workforce analytics is the process of collecting human resources information to gain actionable insights.
 Employers often use analytics software to measure how HR efforts are helping meet their overall business goals.

-Why use Workforce Analytics?
+Why Use Workforce Analytics?

-1. Improve employee engagement
+1. Improve Employee Engagement

 Data collection is a great way to measure your employee engagement levels.
 Why does that matter?
 An engaged employee is more productive, calls out sick less often, and contributes to higher profits.
-You’ll also spend less time hiring since happy employees are less likely to leave for a different job.
+By using workforce analytics to measure engagement, you can identify areas where your employees are most engaged and areas where they may need more support.

 Workforce analytics looks at the overall employee experience.
 You might gather enough information to measure burnout risk, for instance, or pinpoint redundancies in your staffing.

-2. Track employee performance
+2. Track Employee Performance

-3. Track employee productivity
+3. Track Employee Productivity

 The right workforce management tools can help you with your business’s overall strategic planning.
 By reviewing the data, you can accurately assess your team’s performance and see where changes are needed.
-You can then set goals to maximize each team member’s talents to get peak productivity.
+For example, if you notice that a certain team is consistently underperforming, you can investigate the reasons why and develop a plan to address this.

-4. Prevent employee turnover
+4. Prevent Employee Turnover

 Although estimates vary, replacing a departing employee isn’t free.
 You’ll spend money and valuable time recruiting and training a new hire, and that doesn’t include the decline in morale for the employees who take on the departing employee’s workload.

-5. Increase employee retention
+5. Increase Employee Retention

 Employee retention is an ongoing issue for businesses in an era of decreasing job tenures.
-Finding a long-term employee can be challenging even for businesses that create a positive work culture and engage workers.
+Finding a long-term employee can be challenging even for companies that create a positive work culture and engage workers.

-What’s the main difference between Workforce Analytics and HR Analytics?
+What’s the Main Difference Between Workforce Analytics and HR Analytics?

-What are the main types of workforce analytics?
+What are the Main Types of Workforce Analytics?

 There are many types of workforce analytics.
 Here are four that are common in most organizations.